wp-plugins/bx-ultimate-by-avinash-infotech/README.txt

 It provides a powerful engine for uploading and managing images,slider images, with the ability to batch upload, add/delete/rearrange and more.
 It also provides a front-end display style slideshows , which come with a wide array of options for controlling  timing, transitions,controls,pager types,speed and more.

-*The Bx Ultimate WordPress slider plugin is proudly maintained by <a href='http://www.avinashinfotech.com/blog/bx-ultimate'>Bx Ultimate</a>.
+The Bx Ultimate WordPress slider plugin is proudly maintained by <a href='http://www.avinashinfotech.com/blog/bx-ultimate'>Avinash Infotech</a>.

 **<a href="http://www.avinashinfotech.com/blog/bx-ultimate">LEARN MORE ABOUT BXULTIMATE SLIDER</a>**